 Redundancy has a set legal definition.
 Redundancy can occur where the employer has ceased or intends to cease to carry on business for the purpose of which the employee was employed or to carry on that business in the place where the employee was employed.
 Redundancy can therefore occur where a business ceases to trade or closes a site or moves its operations elsewhere.

-A redundancy can also occur where the requirements of that business change so that the need for employees to carry out work of a particular kind or for employees to carry out work of a particular kind in the place the employee was employed have ceased or diminished or expected to cease or diminish.
-This could be a requirement for less employees to do the work due to a downturn in orders or ceasing to provide administration at a particular location.
+Redundancy can also occur where the requirements of that business change so that the need for employees to carry out work of a particular kind or for employees to carry out work of a particular kind in the place the employee was employed has ceased or diminished or expected to cease or diminish.
+This could be a requirement for fewer employees to do the work due to a downturn in orders or ceasing to provide administration at a particular location.

-A redundancy should be fair and not personal, it is about the role not the person.
+Redundancy should be fair and not personal, it is about the role, not the person.
 The redundancy process should be fair and unbiased.
 This should entail warning and consultation before a decision to dismiss is taken.
-A re-organisation does not always mean that there is a redundancy situation there would normally need to be a reduction in employees required to meet the statutory definition of redundancy.
+A re-organization does not always mean that there is a redundancy situation there would normally need to be a reduction in employees required to meet the statutory definition of redundancy.

-If there are employees doing the same job as you or similar and they were retained, then check to see if you were put in a selection pool with them and the selection criteria was marked fairly.
-Selection criteria should be objective not subjective and be marked in a fair way.
-Fair consultation also includes exploring with you suitable alternative employment within the organisation.
-Was there a vacancy in the organisation which you could do but were not offered the chance to apply?
+If there are employees doing the same job as you or similar and they were retained, then check to see if you were put in a selection pool with them and the selection criteria were marked fairly.
+Selection criteria should be objective, not subjective, and be marked in a fairway.
+Fair consultation also includes exploring with you suitable alternative employment within the organization.
+Was there a vacancy in the organization which you could do but were not offered the chance to apply?